-Only the hyperhidrosis treatment is a fixed amount at £350.
-I don't charge per zone/area simply because the price structure used by other practitioners often encourage clients to have more Botox™ than they need.
-Plus its not advantageous for the client.
-I charge by the amount used and it goes up incrementally from £175 up to £375 for facial work.
+Only the hyperhidrosis treatment and the bruxism is a fixed amount at £365 & £300 respectively.
+I don't charge per zone/area simply because the price structure used by other practitioners often encourage clients to have more than they need.
+Plus it's not advantageous for the client.
+I charge by the amount used and it goes up incrementally from £185 up to £375 for facial work.

 Simply put because the quality and drive for excellence is an extension of my work as a Consultant.
 I want this to be standard setting treatment.
-I practice in a surgery, in a surgical suite and use a pharmacy team to monitor & audit the storage of my product.
-No one else on island has their Botox storage audited twice a day. (see the about section)
+I practice in a surgery, in a surgical suite and use a pharmacy team to monitor & audit the storage of my product. (see the about section)

 When I first started I charged a flat fee of £175, regardless.
 This was to offset the cost of advertising, the price alone was the advert.

 Now I charge a bit more, because I believe that the quality of the treatment justifies the cost.
 I am still in the middle of the price range of providers in Jersey but if you pay peanuts don't be surprised if you get poor results and need to go back & back to the practitioner.

 Absolutely not.
 It's against the General Medical Council code of ethics for aesthetic medicine.

 Any Practitioner that offers deals or QuidsIn deals needs to be avoided like the plague, (or COVID. 😂)

 I get contacted frequently about this, most of it is failure on the part of the practitioner because I don't get these issues and I just follow the letter of the law.
 The only logical explanations are either the medication was stored at the wrong temperature (denaturing it) , it was diluted from powder with too much water (over diluting it) or not sufficient was injected.